Kurt Gödel: Mid-1930s: further work and U.S. visits

-Subsequently, he left for another visit to the United States, spending the autumn of 1938 at the IAS and publishing Consistency of the axiom of choice and of the generalized continuum-hypothesis with the axioms of set theory, a classic of modern mathematics.
-In that work he introduced the constructible universe, a model of set theory in which the only sets that exist are those that can be constructed from simpler sets.
+After marrying Adele Nimbursky in 1938, he visited the U.S. again, spending the autumn of 1938 at the IAS and publishing Consistency of the axiom of choice and of the generalized continuum-hypothesis with the axioms of set theory, a classic of modern mathematics.
+In it, he introduced the constructible universe, a model of set theory in which the only sets that exist are those that can be constructed from simpler sets.
 Gödel showed that both the axiom of choice (AC) and the generalized continuum hypothesis (GCH) are true in the constructible universe, and therefore must be consistent with the Zermelo–Fraenkel axioms for set theory (ZF).
-This result has had considerable consequences for working mathematicians, as it means they can assume the axiom of choice when proving the Hahn–Banach theorem.
+This result has considerable consequences for working mathematicians, as it means they can assume the axiom of choice when proving the Hahn–Banach theorem.
 Paul Cohen later constructed a model of ZF in which AC and GCH are false; together these proofs mean that AC and GCH are independent of the ZF axioms for set theory.

 Gödel spent the spring of 1939 at the University of Notre Dame.